Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • infectious diseases of the respiratory system;

-• chronic vascular disease with deposition of cholesterol on their walls;
+• chronic vascular disease with cholesterol deposition on their walls;

-• occupational diseases in people whose working conditions are associated with the inhalation of polluted air;
+• occupational diseases in people whose working conditions involve inhaling polluted air;

 • inhalation of oxygen-depleted air.